-In a previous article I wrote that sustainability leadership development should be different to other more generic forms.
+In a previous article, I wrote that sustainability leadership development should be different to other more generic forms.
 This article continues that thread by challenging the industrial heart of many leadership programmes.

 After the completion of the second WWF Natural Change leadership project in 2011, there was pressure to expand the programme and ‘roll it out’ to a wider audience.
-At the time this made absolute sense and I duly set out on a five year journey to train a group of facilitators to lead future programmes.
+At the time this made absolute sense and I duly set out on a five-year journey to train a group of facilitators to lead future programmes.
 This proved to be a hard road.
 It quickly became apparent that sustainability leadership development programmes like Natural Change cannot be standardised or mass-produced, so training people to facilitate them in conventional terms is incredibly difficult.

 This journey also showed that there’s a basic underlying assumption that leadership development is an industrial process.
 That it can be theorised, designed, tested, standardised, replicated and then mass-produced - ‘rolled-out’.
 Take a look at any contemporary leadership programme.
 Is it based on a set of steps or stages?
 Does it appear in a colour-coded diagram?
 Does it come with a handbook or manual?
 Is it modular?
-Does it offer a certainty of given outcomes?
+Does it offer certainty of given outcomes?
 Can it be easily replicated?
 All these are constructs of industrialism.

 It’s easy to see why we’ve ended up with this kind of leadership development.
 Contemporary approaches emerged from a command-and-control military model.
 The modus operandi of the new corporation combined national military might with limited liability and the raising of capital through stock.
 This fuelled the unstoppable engine of 16th Century empire, which then trundled unfettered into the Industrial Revolution, and beyond.
-One of the many legacies of this, is that contemporary approaches to leadership have a military soul, an industrial heart and an expansionist agenda.
+One of the many legacies of this is that contemporary approaches to leadership have a military soul, an industrial heart and an expansionist agenda.

-Our unsustainable society is built on assumptions which also underpin most of the leadership approaches trying to challenging it.
+Our unsustainable society is built on assumptions which also underpin most of the leadership approaches trying to challenge it.
 Today, even apparently progressive programmes sit in the shadow of the very systems they most need to change.

 A first look at the world of leadership development reveals numerous metaphors and a great deal of inspirational language.
 Participants are invited into profound personal journeys, couched in narratives of psychological depth, spiritual significance and radical transformation.
 All these seem to challenge the techno-scientific logic of industrialism.
 But a closer inspection uncovers prescribed frameworks, didactic facilitation, exclusive knowledge, the promise of mastery and power, and an appetite for domination and expansion.